top of page

 • Famous Firetown Truck Academy (40 Hours | Monday - Friday)

 This 5-day academy will provide hands-on commercial and residential ventilation operations, high density forcible entry, large area search procedures, RIC deployments, air management principles and so much more!
-Steve Reno, Ed Hadfield
+Steve Reno

 • First Due Operations - IDLH (24 Hours | Monday - Wednesday)